 Customers expect their data to be secured and data breaches can cause irreversible reputational damage.

-So whether you work at a multinational financial services organizations dealing with personally identifiable information (PII) and financial data or a local hospital processing protected health information (PHI), data protection is a part of regulatory compliance and overall information risk management.
+So whether you work at a multinational financial services organization dealing with personally identifiable information (PII) and financial data or a local hospital processing protected health information (PHI), data protection is a part of regulatory compliance and overall information risk management.

 What are Best Practices for Data Security?